2gis/on-premise-helm-charts/charts/mapgl-js-api/README.md

 ## Testing the deployment

 After deployment completes, service will be available at http(s)://MAPGL_PUBLIC_HOST address.
-You can see there working map if mapgl and tileserver services were set up correctly.
+You can see there working map if MapGL JS API and Tiles API services were set up correctly.